Compassion For Fierce Times : Mindfulness-based Compassionate Living (MBCL) - 8 week course over 10 weeks (New course dates post Covid virus - TBC)

-Cost: £200 in advance.
+Cost: £TBC in advance.
 Includes individual interviews, ongoing support throughout the course, session handouts and downloadable resources.
 There are a number of free places available for NHS staff and low/no-wage concessions also available on an individual basis.
-Please contact firstname.lastname@example.org for more info.
+Please contact email@example.com for more info.

 Tutor: Lindsay Alderton has had a personal mindfulness meditation practice since 2004 and has trained with both the Centre for Mindfulness Research and the Mindfulness Network, in both MBSR (Mindfulness-Based Stress Reduction) and MBCL (Mindfulness-Based Compassionate Living).
 She has taught Mindfulness within NHS settings, and in 2017 helped launch the Ulex Project, a pan-European training centre which incorporates Mindfulness and Compassion practices into a programme of resilience trainings for activists and community organisers.
 She is passionate about sharing ways in which developing the skills of Mindfulness and Compassion can support greater capacity to meet life’s difficulties and challenges.